 I’m really into square-shaped treats right now and with the arrival of strawberries, I decided to update last year’s cheesecake tart to square format.
 The filling is a blend of cream cheese and mascarpone for a richer flavor.
 The homemade graham crust is baked till crisp and holds up nicely.
-I may have been a bit generous with the thickness, as seen in the photo, so I’d scale back a tad so it doesn’t overpower the filling.
-And last but not least, the topping!
-This is your chance to show off juicy, in-season berries.
-I use strawberries here but feel free to use whatever is in-season.
+For the topping, this is your chance to show off juicy, summer berries.
+I picked strawberries but feel free to use whatever is sweetest.

 Mascarpone Cheesecake Squares with Strawberries